|

 Crassula spathulata (Uguwe) - A trailing, creeping or slightly climbing low growing succulent with slender squarish stems to 3 feet long and hold oppositely arranged 3/4 inch long rounded to leaves with tiny rounded teeth along the often reddish tinged (in sun) leaf margins.
 At most any time of the year can appear the small white star shaped flowers that are tinged red on delicate branching inflorescences held at right angles at the stem tips.
 The peak bloom is often listed as late spring into summer but we also get a nice flowering fall into winter.
 Plant in full sun to fairly deep shade - leaves of plants in sun have reddish tint that in absent in the shade.
 Water only occasionally but tolerates more water if soil drains well.
 Has proven hardy to 25°F. A charming drought tolerant evergreen groundcover that forms a dense enough mat that suppress weeds or use as a container of even in a hanging basket.
 This plant comes from near the southern areas of Eastern Cape and Western Cape provinces of South Africa, particularly along the Knysna and Transkei coastal areas where it grows on rock outcrops out along forest margins.
 The specific epithet means "spoon shaped" in reference to the leaf shape.
 The only common name we have found for this plant is Uguwe, which is a name in isiXhosa, a language spoken by the indigenous South African Bantu people.
 We thank John Bleck and John Trager for helping us identify this plant that we long had unnamed in our garden.

-Information displayed on this page about Crassula spathulata is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+Information displayed on this page about Crassula spathulata is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |